adellej/beans/docs/usage.rst

 An extreme example is shown for a run for IGR J17498-2921 above, where there are 6 different solution sets with different numbers of predicted bursts.
-The relative agreement can be gauged in the residual plot below, as well as the RMS offset between the predicted and observed bursts, which is displayed for each model.
+The relative agreement can be gauged in the residual plot in the lower panel, as well as the RMS offset between the predicted and observed bursts, which is displayed for each model.
 In this case the 21-burst solution is the preferred one, with an RMS error of only 1.92 hr.